 - A press release by the Steering Committee announcing its endorsement.

-- Campaign activities organized by the Steering Committee (to be determined in consultation with the endorsed candidate’s campaign) that may include participation in phone-banks, door knocking, poll checking, fundraising, and other activities deemed necessary.
+- Campaign activities organized by the Steering Committee (to be determined in consultation with the endorsed candidate’s campaign) may include participation in phone banks, door-knocking, poll checking, fundraising, and other activities deemed necessary.

 JPP Expectations of Endorsed Candidates: